mmore500/signalgp-lite/joss/paper.md

 ## nop

-A program consisting of just `nop` instructions is generated.
+A program consisting of 100 `nop` instructions is randomly generated.
+None of these instructions advance the pRNG engine.
 This benchmarks the instruction directly, as it is the only call measured inside the benchmarking loop.
 With this approach, the relative performance impact of SignalGP-Lite's byte-code interpreter can be compared to SignalGP's lambda-based instructions.

 We observe an 8x to 30x speedup under SignalGP-Lite (\autoref{fig:bench-wall}).
-The greatest speedup occurred at 1024 agents.
+The greatest speedup occurred at a relatively light memory footprint of 1024 agents.

 ## arithmetic

+A program consisting of 100 randomly-chosen arithmetic instructions (`add`, `subtract`, `multiply`, and `divide`) is generated.
-Adding arithmetic operations such as `add`, `subtract`, `multiply`, and `divide`, to our benchmark incorporates the performance effect of SignalGP-Lite's fixed-length array registers compared to SignalGP's variable-length vector registers.
+This measures the performance impact of SignalGP-Lite's fixed-length array registers compared to SignalGP's variable-length vector registers.
 This compile-time optimization streamlines register access at the cost of the ability to change the number of registers on the fly.
+Since our aim is to only measure the performance effect of this optimization, no `nop` instructions are present in the generated program.

 \autoref{fig:bench-wall} shows that incorporating this trade-off increases speedup to 20x to 50x.
-The greatest speedup increase occurred at 1024 agents.
+The greatest speedup increase occurred at a relatively light memory footprint of 1024 agents.

 ## complete

+The complete benchmark adds control flow instructions to the prior benchmarks' instruction set.
+Bitwise and logical operators, comparison instructions, and RNG operations, are also included.
+From this complete instruction set, a 100-instruction program is randomly generated.

-In order to improve performance, SignalGP-Lite omits a function stack and implements inner loops and conditionals in terms of tagged `jump` instructions instead of nested code blocks.
+The main goal of this benchmark is to determine the performance impact of omitting a function stack and implementing inner loops and conditionals in terms of `jump` instructions instead of nested code blocks.
-The complete benchmark adds control flow to the prior benchmarks' instruction set.

 SignalGP-Lite's stripped-down control flow model increases speedup to 30x to 55x compared to vanilla SignalGP (\autoref{fig:bench-wall}).
-The greatest speedup occurred at 32 agents.
+The greatest speedup occurred at a light memory footprint of 32 agents.

 ## sans_regulation

-Regulation operations allow SignalGP and SignalGP-Lite programs to adjust which program modules are expressed.
-Since this invalidates tag-match caches, we wanted to measure timings without regulation enabled.
+Regulation operations allow SignalGP and SignalGP-Lite programs to adjust which program modules are expressed in response to environmental signals.
+Since this invalidates tag-match caches (which help lower the performance impact of tag-matching), we wanted to measure timings without regulation enabled.

 This benchmark measures the complete instruction set with regulation-related instructions excluded.

-As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up.
+As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up with respect to SignalGP.
-The biggest speedup occured at 32 agents.
+The greatest speedup occurred at a light memory footprint of 32 agents.
-As such, SignalGP-Lite offers performance improvements even on simulations that do not heavily depend on regulation.
+From this, we can conclude that SignalGP-Lite offers performance improvements even on simulations that do not heavily depend on regulation.

 # Test Problem Benchmarking

-In order to successfully server as a specialized alternative to the original SignalGP for certain artificial life applications, SignalGP-Lite must match SignalGP's performance on benchmarks measuring responsivity and plasticity.
+In order to viably serve as a specialized alternative to the original SignalGP for certain artificial life applications, SignalGP-Lite must match SignalGP's performance on benchmarks measuring responsivity and plasticity (the ability of organisms to adapt to changes in their environment).
 To verify SignalGP-Lite's aptitude on these tests, we replicated two canonical SignalGP experiments, reported below [@lalejini2018evolving; @lalejini_tag-based_2021].

 ## Changing Environment Problem

-The Changing Environment Problem dispatched K = 2, 4, 8, or 16 mutually-exclusive environmental signals with randomly generated tags.
+The Changing Environment Problem dispatched K = 2, 4, 8, or 16 mutually-exclusive environmental signals with randomly generated labels.
 Organisms were tasked to respond to each signal with a unique response instruction [@lalejini2018evolving].

-A total of 100 replicate populations of [xxxx] individuals were evolved for up to 10,000 generations.
+A total of 100 replicate populations of 100 individuals were evolved for up to 10,000 generations.
-All 100 organisms were chosen using the elite and roulette selection schemes.
+Elite selection was used to choose the best-fit individual; roulette selection was used for the other 99.
 \autoref{fig:tts-changing} shows the number of generations elapsed before a full solution was found.
 SignalGP-Lite evolved full solutions to each problem within 3,500 updates in all 100 tested replicates.